 Running is pretty safe, inexpensive and convenient.
 It’s also very efficient for losing weight, almost to a fault.
 This is why running is so popular, but running may cause you to lose what you want to keep and keep what you want to lose.

 While running can help your weight may go down on the scale, what you may not realize is you could be losing valuable muscle.
 The more muscle you have, the more calories your body burns throughout the day.
 This is good for your metabolism, but not good for a runner.
-A runner’s body is more concerned about going the distance and running efficiently as possible.
+A runner’s body is more concerned about going the distance and running as efficiently as possible.

 Your body’s preferred fuel source for running is stored fat.
 That may sound like a good thing at first, until you realize what that really means.
 You can go much further on one pound of fat (fat provides 9 calories of energy per gram) versus one pound of muscle (muscle provides only 4 calories of energy per gram).
 As a result, your body will be more apt to store body fat since it’s your body’s preferred fuel source for that particular activity.